LakeMaps/pi/CONTRIBUTING.md

 # How to contribute

-Eastern Edge welcomes contributions from everyone.
 By contributing to this project, you agree to the license terms of the project.

 In brief, contributing involves the following process: